AlanPieczonka/EmberRecipeBox/README.md

-My firs app in EmberJS.
+My first app in EmberJS.
 One of the FreeCodeCamp's projects.